Operators all over the world are seeing a rapid ROI!

 Virtual Rabbids is an attention grabber, so make it a signature piece of your game room!

-#03 – TAKE ADVANTAGE OF THE MEDIA KIT AVAILABLE ONLINE
+#03 – TAKE ADVANTAGE OF THE PROMOTIONAL MEDIA KIT

 We’ve put together a completely FREE promotional kit of print and digital artwork that’s ready to use or customize with your logo to help you promote your new Virtual Rabbids attraction.